ncoghlan/misc/notes/python3/questions_and_answers.rst

 change of this magnitude).

 That feedback has already resulted in major improvements in the Unicode support for Python 3.2, 3.3, and the upcoming 3.4 release.
-While the upcoming Python 3.4 release is the first one where the transition feels mostly finished to me in terms of coping with the full implications of a strictly enforced distinction between binary and text data in the standard library, I also expect that feedback process will continue throughout the 3.x series (for example, there are definitely still some edge cases related to malformed data and misconfigured systems that aren't handled well).
+With the ``codecs`` and ``email`` modules being brought into line, the upcoming Python 3.4 release is the first one where the transition feels close to being "done" to me in terms of coping with the full implications of a strictly enforced distinction between binary and text data in the standard library.
+However, I still expect that feedback process will continue throughout the 3.x series (for example, there are definitely still some edge cases related to malformed data and misconfigured systems that aren't handled well, and there are still some annoyances around appropriately configuring pipes for communication with subprocesses).

-Furthermore, we're forcing even developers in strict ASCII-only environments to have to care about Unicode correctness, or else explicitly tell the interpreter not to worry about it, so Python 2 users that may have previously been able to ignore Unicode issues may need to account for them properly when migrating to Python 3.
+In addition to the cases where blurring the binary/text distinction really did make things simpler in Python 2, we're also forcing even developers in strict ASCII-only environments to have to care about Unicode correctness, or else explicitly tell the interpreter not to worry about it.
+This means that Python 2 users that may have previously been able to ignore Unicode issues may need to account for them properly when migrating to Python 3.

 I've written more extensively on both of these topics in :ref:`binary-protocols` and :ref:`py3k-text-files`.